SummerSlam (2003): Sunday Night Heat

 Before the event aired live on pay-per-view, Matt Hardy faced Zach Gowen on Sunday Night Heat.
-Gowen, however, was unable to compete due to legitimate injuries he sustained at the hands of Brock Lesnar on the August 21, 2003 edition of SmackDown!.
+Gowen, however, was unable to compete due to kayfabe injuries he sustained at the hands of Brock Lesnar on the August 21, 2003 edition of SmackDown!.
 As a result, Hardy was declared the winner via forfeit.

 In the next match, Rey Mysterio faced Shannon Moore for the WWE Cruiserweight Championship, in which Mysterio pinned Moore to retain the title after he performed 619.